Commenting Collaborators Starter Post and Post 1

 (150 words, why you are reading that book, at least one image).
 This is due by the end of the block on Tuesday.*****

-I’m going to be reading/finishing Remarkably Bright Creatures by Shelby Van Pelt.
-I’ve been meaning to read this book for awhile now, as it was our neighborhood book club’s book for October.
-However, I am not the best at reading things on time…or doing lots of things on time… I have heard from SO MANY PEOPLE that this is a great book and I’m really enjoying the first few pages/chapters.
-It’s been described to me as more of a feel good kind of story, which is what I really like to find in my choice fiction.
+I’m going to be reading Vera Wong’s Unsolicited Advice for Murderers by Jesse Sutanto.
+This was our neighborhood book club’s book for October, but my hold on it through Libby didn’t come through until now.
+Regardless, I am not the best at reading things on time…or doing lots of things on time… The discussion that those who read it at book club had made it sound like a light, fun, mystery, kind of more of a feel good story, which is what I really like to find in my choice fiction.
 I have enough stress and worry, so it’s hard to read books that are so dark (also, I assign all the dark ones to my classes, so I need some lightness ;))

 I love talking/writing about my thoughts on books, so I can’t wait to blog about this, but I am quite the procrastinator, so the schedule worries me a bit.
 I know that if I have a directly written out schedule, I’m usually better at sticking to it, so that’s what I’m going to do.